 And how could you not love books that are full of useful information, like “Don’t Panic” and that “42” is the answer to the ultimate question of life, the universe, and everything?
 I think it’s an important read for all of us residing in Galactic Sector ZZ9 Plural Z Alpha.

 I'm a Whovian, through and through.
 Though I didn't discover Doctor Who until I was in college, when the new series started with the 9th Doctor, I have since watched as many of the old episodes as I could get my hands on.
 Of the old series, the 4th Doctor, portrayed by Tom Baker is my favorite.
 There's just something about a character that always walks around with candy in his pocket, and wearing a scarf that speaks to me.

 Of the new series, Matt Smith is officially my favorite doctor.
 I just love the Raggedy Man.
-But, I’ve been very pleased with the darker version of the Doctor that Peter Capaldi has provided.
-Concerning companions, I’m a huge fan of Jenna Coleman’s portrayal of Clara Oswald.
-Her Impossible Girl is everything I wish I could be as a person.
+But, I've been very pleased with the darker version of the Doctor that Peter Capaldi provided, and am looking forward to seeing what Jodie Whittaker does with the role.

 My only true obsession in the Marvel Universe is Deadpool.
 I'm in love with how well the movie matches up with the comics.

 I simply heart Lord of the Rings.
 Along with some lovely editions of The Hobbit and Lord of the Rings books, I own deluxe editions of each of Peter Jackson's Lord of the Rings and Hobbit movies.
 I even have a Spotify playlist featuring Howard Shore's music from the movies.